-1.1 Yes, as demonstrated in the Councils strategic site evaluations work, the site is considered suitable for housing.
-Potential significant constraints, requirements and mitigations were directly considered in the Draft Strategic Site Selection Evaluation Outcomes methodology as set out Planning Policy Committee March 2018.
+- 1.1 Yes.
+As demonstrated in the Councils Green Belt Review and strategic site evaluations presented to Planning Policy Committee May 2018, the site is considered suitable for housing and has been included as a Broad Location. - 1.2 Potential significant constraints, requirements and mitigations were directly considered in the Draft Strategic Site Selection Evaluation Outcomes methodology as set out Planning Policy Committee March 2018.